Trading Glass

 4. Around round numbers ($65,000, $64,000…)

-These zones become magnets for price—not because price wants to go there, but because large traders need the volume.
+These zones become magnets for price — not because price has intent, but because order imbalance makes large traders need the volume that sits there.

 What Is a Stop Hunt?